anhthh2207/neural-grinding-control/control/README.md

 pid_ga
 ```

+To run RL tuner, refer to the [rl_tuner](./rl_tuner/).

 ## 3. Simulink model:
-- Modify the parameters in the config.m file as needed, then execute the script.
+- Modify the parameters in the `config.m` file as needed, then execute the script.
 This will load the parameters into the workspace for use with the Simulink model.
 - The controller is automatically tuned using MATLAB's built-in pidtune function.
 The optimized gain values are then extracted and applied to the Simulink model.
 - Finally, run the simulation in Simulink to observe the system's response.

 ### TODO
-- [x] GA tuner
 - [ ] Finetune GA tuner (more interations, more samples, abitrary reference waveform)
-- [ ] ML to tune PID.
+- [ ] Finetune RL agent.